huang15n/Android-Programming/android_lec3.md

 ```

-<p> the xml is like the initial declared state of the app when it first loads up, but then all that state is subject to change, it loads up the xml and uses it in java ,all that is subject to change on the screen , they are up there now . maybe I misclicked something</p>
+ the xml is like the initial declared state of the app when it first loads up, but then all that state is subject to change, it loads up the xml and uses it in java ,all that is subject to change on the screen , they are up there now . maybe I misclicked something

-<p> I am kinda going out of my way not to teach you every little feature of java, somtimes the editor tries to hint to you maybe there is a better way of writing the same statement. if all the branches are checking the same variabels value like that, you can use switch  , it is the shorthand of saying the same thing . click the buble thing on android studio. it tries to remove the redundancy you know , it is dependent on what view I got clicked , editor is underlining your code  </p>
+ I am kinda going out of my way not to teach you every little feature of java, somtimes the editor tries to hint to you maybe there is a better way of writing the same statement. if all the branches are checking the same variabels value like that, you can use switch  , it is the shorthand of saying the same thing . click the buble thing on android studio. it tries to remove the redundancy you know , it is dependent on what view I got clicked , editor is underlining your code

 ```java